LarsRoman/dodger/README.md

 Before running one of the applications, it is advisable to follow the [Prerequisite](./rerequisite/README.md).
 This guideline helps you to set up your server with some very basic settings, like Fail2Ban.

 ## Getting Started

+During the script anything can be modified and installed via the script, whether you would like a full instalation of all services or just like to install traefik, portainer and gitlab :) Every service will be asked if you really would like to install it.

 ```sh
 git clone https://github.com/LarsRoman/dodger.git